moritzstuker/capstone-project-wad-c5-s2-2995-2047/README.md

 - client account, including at least:
   - overview of timesheet
   - overview of deadlines
+- some sort of conflict-check verification
+- ideally, query for addresses and commercial registry via API.

 ## Application purpose

-The application is intended to serve as a CRM for lawyers and provide an interface with their clients.
-Special care will be given to the intuitiveness of the application, both for lawyers and their clients.
+The application is intended to serve as a CRM for lawyers.
+Special care will be given to the intuitiveness of the application, both for lawyers.

-Currently, software solutions for lawyers are solely coded by IT-professionals who don't always entirely understand the specific needs of this target audience and provide overly complex or overwhelming software.
+Currently, software solutions for lawyers are solely coded by IT-professionals who don't always entirely understand the specific needs of this target audience and provide overly complex or overwhelming software (think SAP).
 Thus, these software become hugely complex tools which the users rarely use fully.
-This project here tackles the problem by starting from the client's perspective, which I know, and tries to achieve high quality standards in terms of software development practices based on this.
+This project here tackles the problem by starting from the user's perspective, which I know, and tries to achieve high quality standards in terms of software development practices based on this.

 ## Front end